bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

 for different processors on end-user machines.
 A :ref:`manifest file <application_files>` will then specify which version of the module to load based on the end-user's architecture.
-The SDK includes a script---``create_nmf.py`` (in the ``tools/`` directory)---to generate manifest files.
+The SDK includes a script for generating manifest files called ``create_nmf.py``.
+This script is located in the ``pepper_<version>/tools/`` directory, meaning under your installed pepper bundle.
 For examples of how to compile modules for multiple target architectures and how to generate manifest files, see the Makefiles included with the SDK examples.

 This section will mostly cover PNaCl, but also describes how to build